dexturr/eslint-plugin-ember-extra-linting/docs/rules/ember-no-double-sets.md

 Errors if there is more than one set for an object in a single block.

-**Note:** This rule assumes [use-ember-get-set](https://github.com/ember-cli/eslint-plugin-ember/blob/master/docs/rules/use-ember-get-and-set.md) is also enabled otherwise it will not work.

 This rule does not apply to asynchronous or generator functions, as multiple `sets` could be a valid pattern within these.
 For example setting an `onAir` value before sending the API call and setting a response value after it has returned.

-TODO: Split call expressions between `yield` and `awaits` and run our rule tester on these.

 ## Rule Details